-- 4.9.
-That all institutions and communities must reach carbon neutrality by 2050. - 4.10.
-That all fossil fuel extraction or distribution projects conducted without the free, prior, and informed consent of the Indigenous communities whose lands they affect must be actively opposed. - 4.11.
+- 4.11.
 That solutions to address the climate crisis must come from communities and all governmental levels, and includes community renewable energy projects, fair, ambitious, and binding carbon pricing systems, and initiatives contributing to more sustainable food systems. - 4.12.
 That a diversity of tactics is needed to address the climate crisis effectively and equitably, including divestment from fossil fuel companies by institutions and legislation by governments aimed at reducing overall emissions within their economies. - 4.13.
 That the sustainability standards of all food providers on McGill campus should be continually improved, prioritizing waste reduction, then waste management.